Whale watching in New Zealand: Tory Channel

 New Zealand's last whaling station was in Whekenui Bay in Tory Channel in the Marlborough Sounds.
+It closed in 1964.
 The high cliffs at the entrance of Tory Channel are ideal for land-based whale watching.
 During the migratory season for whales, the lookout is manned and whales passing Cook Strait are watched for research purposes.
 Most of the volunteers undertaking the work are ex-whalers.
 It is also the location where the first Southern right whale on main islands sighted since the end of whaling.
 Cetaceans can be seen in Waikawa, Picton, French Pass, and in Abel Tasman National Park as well.